nicm42/100-days-of-code-v2/log 1.md

 **Day 64: 8th September 2020**
 Tested Guess the Number on different devices, made a few changes and now it's all done!
 I feel like I've been working on it for so long that I'm excited to do something different.
 And play with Jest and Cypress some more on a new project.

+**Day 65: 9th September 2020**
+Set up the Red Dwarf XII animation.
+Just installing all the Gulp files takes a while!
+But now it's all ready to start.